rust-lang/this-week-in-rust/drafts/2017-12-12-this-week-in-rust.md

 # Crate of the Week

+This week's crate is [printpdf](https://crates.io/crates/printpdf), a pure Rust PDF-writing library that already has a lot of features (though I note a lot of bool-taking methods).
+Thanks to [Felix Schütt](https://users.rust-lang.org/u/sharazam) for the suggestion!

-This week is a bit sad for lack of a crate.
-Look, if you want a weekly crate, [submit your suggestions and votes for next week][submit_crate]!
+[Submit your suggestions and votes for next week][submit_crate]!

 [submit_crate]: https://users.rust-lang.org/t/crate-of-the-week/2704